devices-lab/solderbit-segment/README.md

 Note that U1 and U2 are alternative packages for the same PCF8574 component — you only need one.
 You can source both and choose whichever you are more comfortable soldering.

 The 7-segment display listed above has orange segments.
 If you would like other colours, Vishay also offers VDMR10A0 (red) and VDMG10A0 (green).
 Note that you might need to adjust R1-R8 resistor values to ensure the sinking current doesn't exceed 10 mA on each GPIO pin.

 Depending on how you plan to connect the solder:bit Segment to your microcontroller development board, you may also need a breadboard and some jumper cables.

 ## Development board

 You can use a BBC micro:bit to control the solder:bit Segment.
-Once assembled, attach the solder:bit Segment to a breadboard, plug the micro:bit into a [breadboard adaptor](https://kitronik.co.uk/products/5664-microbit-breadboard-breakout-board), and connect it to the breadboard.
-Wire up GND to GND, VDD to 3V, SDA to P20, and SCL to P19.
-See [this image](/demo/wiring_front.jpeg) and [this image](/demo/wiring_back.jpeg) for an example of how to wire it up.
+Once assembled, attach the device to a breadboard, plug the micro:bit into a [breadboard adaptor](https://kitronik.co.uk/products/5664-microbit-breadboard-breakout-board), and connect it to the breadboard.
+See the [programming](#programming) section below to see how to wire it up.

 > [!CAUTION]
-> The device works at a supply voltage (VDD) from 2.5V to 6V.
+> The device works at a supply voltage (VDD) from 2.5 V to 6 V.

 The solder:bit Segment can also be used with other microcontroller development boards such as the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) or [Arduino Uno](https://store.arduino.cc/products/arduino-uno-rev3), however we currently only provide programming support for the micro:bit.